Zilliqa/scilla-docs/docs/source/scilla-checker.rst

-The Scilla typechecker takes the statement and expression annotations of the previous phase, and then instantiates ``TypeCheckerERep`` (creating the new annotation type), ``ScillaSyntax`` (creating the abtract syntax type for the previous phase, which serves as input to the typechecker), and ``ScillaSyntax`` again (creating the abstract syntax type that the typechecker outputs).
+The Scilla typechecker takes the statement and expression annotations of the previous phase, and then instantiates ``TypeCheckerERep`` (creating the new annotation type), ``ScillaSyntax`` (creating the abstract syntax type for the previous phase, which serves as input to the typechecker), and ``ScillaSyntax`` again (creating the abstract syntax type that the typechecker outputs).